lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 to flat out harmful.
 So again, let's assume the best intentions from the person giving this advice, and consider that they might not be referring to abstraction as a tool.

-In that case, they probably mean "Don't put layers of indirection before you know you will need them", which is not only unrelated to the usefulness of abstraction, but can also be reduced to "Don't use things before you know you will need them", and eventually to a plain truistic advice such as "think before you act", which is common knowledge.
+In this case, they often mean "Don't put layers of indirection before you know you will need them", which is totally unrelated to the usefulness of abstraction, since abstraction is not "indirection".

-Most importantly, note that *abstraction* cannot possibly be "indirection".
-Abstraction is precisely the opposite: It is for you to deal with a problem directly, with **nothing** in between.
+Indeed, *abstraction* cannot possibly be "indirection".
+Abstraction is precisely the opposite:
+It is for you to deal with a problem directly, with **nothing** in between.

 ### "Don't abstract"

-This one is totally meaningless.
-So I'll leave it to you as an exercise.
+This one is totally meaningless, so I'll leave it to you as an exercise!
-That is, apply the same "technique" I did for the previous ones: Rephrase it in terms of "essential vs. non-essential"; If it makes no sense, or sounds massively harmful, then find out, or just ponder, what the person *really* meant when they said this.
+That is, apply the same "technique" I did for the previous ones: Rephrase it in terms of "essential vs. non-essential"; If it makes no sense, or sounds massively harmful, then find out, or just ponder, what the programmer giving this "advice" *really* meant when they said this.

 ## Final notes